Siva-0327/Any_language-to-English-Language/README.md

 # Any_language-to-English-Language
-You can learn English by speakjng in your Native Language
+You can learn English by speaking in your Native Language